 Derivative instruments are carried at fair value, and changes in fair value are recorded in the consolidated statements of operations for each period.
 The Company's derivative financial instruments are not designated as hedge accounting relationships, but rather are used as economic hedges of its portfolio assets and liabilities.
 Gains and losses on derivatives, except those that result in cash receipts or payments, are included in operating activities on the statements of cash flows.
 Cash payments and cash receipts from settlements of derivatives, including current period net cash settlements on interest rate swaps, is classified as an investing activity on the statements of cash flows.
+The Company's derivative agreements generally contain provisions that allow for netting or setting off derivative assets and liabilities with the counterparty; however, related assets and liabilities are reported on a gross basis in the Company's consolidated balance sheets.
+Derivative instruments in a gain position are reported as derivative assets at fair value and derivative instruments in a loss position are reported as derivative liabilities at fair value in the consolidated balance sheets.

 Holding derivatives creates exposure to credit risk related to the potential for failure by counterparties to honor their commitments.
 In the event of default by a counterparty, the Company may have difficulty recovering its collateral and may not receive payments provided for under the terms of the agreement.
 The Company's derivative agreements require it to post or receive collateral to mitigate such risk.
 In addition, the Company uses only registered central clearing exchanges and well-established commercial banks as counterparties, monitors positions with individual counterparties and adjusts posted collateral as required.
+The Company's futures contracts are exchange traded contracts that are valued based on exchange pricing with daily margin requirements.
+The margin requirement varies based on the market value of the open position and the equity retained in the account.
+Margin posted is treated as settlement of the outstanding value of the futures contract.
+Any margin excess or deficit outstanding is recorded as a receivable or payable as of the date of the Company's balance sheets.
+The Company realizes gains and losses on these contracts upon expiration equal to the difference between the current fair value of the underlying asset and the contractual price of the futures contract.